DesislavaMetodieva/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

 # Description
 The goal for this project was to gain more experience in implementing Bootstrap framework for my portfolio.
-It allowed me to leverage their grid system and to structure the page easy without needing to make much CSS tweeks on my custom code.
+It allowed me to leverage their grid system and to structure the page easy without needing to make much CSS tweaks on my custom code.
 Also, using Bootstrap, it allowed me to experience a formal standard which can be used for building various sites.

 # Installation
 No need for specific installation, you need only a web browser and good internet connection to visit the URL below.